strikles/blog/content/authors/carla_maria_marinho_rodrigues/_index.md

 ---
 # Display name
-title: Ivo Francisco
+title: Carla Maria Marinho Rodrigues

 # Username (this should match the folder name)
 authors:
-  - ivo_francisco
+  - carla_maria_marinho_rodrigues

 # Is this the primary user of the site?
 superuser: no